lightning/bolts/04-onion-routing.md

 Upon receiving a packet, the processing node extracts the information destined for it from the route information and the per-hop payload.
 The extraction is done by deobfuscating and left-shifting the field.
 This would make the field shorter at each hop, allowing an attacker to deduce the route length.
-For this reason, the field is padded before forwarding.
+For this reason, the field is pre-padded before forwarding.
-Since the padding is part of the HMAC, the origin node will have to generate an identical padding in order to compute the HMACs correctly for each hop.
+Since the padding is part of the HMAC, the origin node will have to generate an identical [FIXME: identical to what?] padding in order to compute the HMACs correctly for each hop.
-The filler is also used to pad the field-length, in the case that the selected route is shorter than the maximum allowed route length.
+The filler is also used to pad the field-length, in the case that the selected route is shorter than the maximum allowed route length of 20.

 Before deobfuscating the `hops_data`, the processing node pads it with 65 `0x00`-bytes, such that the total length is `(20 + 1) * 65`.